Basil Rakoczi

 Basil Ivan Rákóczi (31 May 1908 – 21 March 1979) was an English artist born in London.
-He was a prominent and leading member of the Irish art group, the White Stag, along with Kenneth Hall.
+He was a leading member of the Irish art group, the White Stag, along with Kenneth Hall.

 Biography

 Rákóczi was born on 31 May 1908 in Chelsea to Charlotte May Dobby and Ivan Rákóczi.
 His memories of his father relied mostly on fond reminiscences from his mother.
 Throughout his life he was proud of both his Irish heritage from his mother's side and his Hungarian heritage from his father's.
 He also held high regard for gypsy practices as his parents had been married in accordance to gypsy rites.
 Later in his life, he also rediscovered his Celtic roots.

 Autobiography

 Basil Rakoczi also wrote an autobiography that details his life in an imaginative but frank and honest way.
 There are currently no planned publications of this autobiography though an official biography is rumoured to being worked upon.